Exhibitions in Schöneberg

 The Haus am Kleistpark is showing photographer, Mike Chick’s, new work as well as a group exhibition of the Marianne-Werefkin Prize.
 By Frederik Hanssen.

 Mike Chick has gone on his father’s trail, and found traces of devastation.
 As a pilot in the Second World War, the British serviceman bombed Nazi Germany.
-Exactly where the destructive air freight was dropped, the officer noted in his Royal Air Force log book, which then served his son as a route map.
+Exactly where the destructive cargo was dropped, the officer noted in his Royal Air Force log book, which then served his son as a route map.
 He visited 26 cities in Germany and Italy, in occupied France and in Poland, which had been invaded by the Wehrmacht.
 The series of square black-and-white photographs was made at night, during the bombers’ combat hours and can now be seen in the Project Room of the Haus am Kleistpark.

 Peaceful images, empty streets